dymmond/esmerald/docs/en/docs/security/oauth-jwt.md

 !!!
 Tip
     PassLib allows you to configure it to read passwords hashed by frameworks like Django, Flask security plugins, and others.

-    This enables scenarios such as sharing a database between a Django application and a Esmerald application or gradually migrating a Django application to Esmerald.
+    This enables scenarios such as sharing a database between a Django application and a Ravyn application or gradually migrating a Django application to Ravyn.

     Users can seamlessly log in from either application, ensuring compatibility and a smooth transition.